rmorabia/sophi-li.github.io/src/pages/posts/2020-05-19-how-to-deploy-monorepo-to-heroku/index.md

 ---
-path: '/how-to-deploy-from-heroku'
+path: '/how-to-deploy-monorepo-to-heroku'
 date: '2020-05-19'
 title: 'How to Deploy a React App and Node.js/Express Backend API to Heroku From a Monorepo'
-tags: ['interview', 'deploy']
+tags: ['react', 'node', 'deploy']
 excerpt: 'How to deploy a monorepo Heroku'
 ---

 I spent an entire day figuring out how to deploy my project to Heroku from a monorepo.
-Deploying didn't need to take an entire day.
+This didn't need to take an entire day.
 These are the steps I took to deploy my project and wish I knew from the start.

 ## Prerequisites

 - [Heroku account](https://signup.heroku.com/)
 - Knowledge of [command line](https://www.taniarascia.com/how-to-use-the-command-line-for-apple-macos-and-linux/)
-- A project in monorepo with client and backend folders
+- A project in a monorepo with client and backend folders

 ## What is Heroku?